What is Political Science?

 - Political Science Major - US Government, Law and Public Policy Concentration – For students interested in the political processes and the legal environment of all levels of American government, as well as the processes of policy making and the administrative apparatus used to implement public policy in the US.

-For additional information please contact, Kate Sherman, the Department's Undergraduate Program Assistant at 970-491-5156 or Kate.Sherman@colostate.edu or stop by the Political Science Department office in Clark C346.
+For further information on minoring in political science, please contact Kate Sherman at 970-491-5156 or Kate.Sherman@colostate.edu or stop by the Political Science Department office in Clark C346.